brunogoliveira-ufpr/security-commits-characterization/README.md

 This tutorial is a guide to replicate the results from the article.

-Projects
-Commits
-Tools
-Methodology

 ## Projects
-The four JavaScript engines chosen for the assesment are GitHub open-source projects: v8, ChakraCore, JavaScriptCore and Hermes.
+Four JavaScript engines were chosen for the assesment, they are all GitHub open-source projects: v8, ChakraCore, JavaScriptCore and Hermes.
 To start the process is necessary to download the projects.

 git clone https://github.com/v8/v8